The Power of Storytelling

-I'm pleased to announce that my essay, "Gunplay," a chapter in my book manuscript entitled If You Give a Man a Gun, has been selected for inclusion in Writing Texas, Volume 7--the annual anthology of essays, stories, and poems, published by the Texas Association of Creative Writing Teachers.
+I'm pleased to announce that my essay, "Ballistics," a chapter from my book manuscript-in-progress entitled If You Give a Man a Gun, has been selected for inclusion in Fourth Genre's Fall 2023 issue.
+It's coming soon soon soon.

 Interview, For the Pages, KTXT Radio